isels1/ch.covid.cert.examples/README.md

 ## Mapping

-For the specified values (like test manufacturer) use the mapping description in the [readme](cumulated/README.md) of the cumulated folder.
+For the specified values (like test manufacturer) use the mapping description in the [readme](./cumulated) of the cumulated folder.

 ## Valuesets

-Check readme.
+WIP.

 ## Validation